kstenerud/streamux/README.md

 ### Quick Init

 There may be times when the normal initialization message gating delay is unacceptable.
 In such a case, peers may elect to quick init.
-Quick init reduces session startup time, but increases the risk of a failed negotiation.
+Quick init eliminates the session startup delay before a "client" peer can start sending normal messages, but increases the risk of a failed negotiation (which can be mitigated by outside knowledge).

 I will describe a "client" peer as a peer with `quick init request` set to true, and a "server" peer as a peer with `quick init allowed` set to true.
 A peer must not have both `quick init request` and `quick init allowed` set to true.
+A peer must not use wildcard values if its `quick init request` is set to true.

 On a successful quick init, the "server" peer disregards its own recommended values and chooses the "client" peer's recommended values instead (as if the server had used wildcard values for length and ID).
 This means that the "client" peer doesn't need to wait for the "server" peer's initialization message to arrive before it can start sending normal messages, because it can precompute the parameters that will be negotiated (assuming negotiation succeeds).

-A "client" peer requesting a quick init makes the following additional assumptions:
+A "client" peer requesting a quick init makes the following assumptions:

 - The potential "server" peer will have `quick init allowed` set to true.
-- The "client" peer's recommended values will be within the "server" peer's minimums and maximums.
+- The "client" peer's recommended values will be within the "server" peer's chosen minimums and maximums.

 If any of the assumptions prove false, the negotiation will fail.
 Because of this, quick init should only be used when a "client" peer has a good idea of the parameters the "server" peer will use.